Guatemala's Arevalo slams 'corrupt' raid on his party's offices | Politics

 Guatemalan presidential candidate Bernardo Arevalo called a Friday morning police raid on his party headquarters a "corrupt" show of "political persecution" just a month before the high-stakes run-off election.
 Police raided the headquarters of Arevalo's Semilla party, the attorney general's office announced earlier on Friday, saying it was carrying out a July 12 court order that had canceled the party's legal status.

-Police also raided the electoral tribunal's building earlier this month.
-Prosecutor Rafael Curruchiche, whose office requested Semilla's suspension, has previously targeted anti-graft campaigners and has been placed on the U.S. State Department's Engel List for "corrupt and undemocratic actors."
+Prosecutor Rafael Curruchiche, whose office requested Semilla's suspension, has previously targeted anti-graft campaigners and along with his boss Attorney General Consuelo Porras has been placed on the U.S. State Department's Engel List for "corrupt and undemocratic actors."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)